 The vulnerabilities were found in two optional functionalities, described below:

-1. The first one is the Alternate Allocator implemented by EmbedThis.
+- The first one is the Alternate Allocator implemented by EmbedThis.
 It is a custom, application-specific dynamic memory allocator designed to replace the standard libc functions (such as malloc and free).
 It is particularly beneficial when the default operating system allocator experiences high memory fragmentation: the GoAhead allocator is deterministic and performs memory allocation and deallocation in constant time.
 It is also recommended in those scenarios where embedded systems cannot easily incorporate the standard Glibc library.
-This custom implementation can be enabled in GoAhead projects by setting the ME_GOAHEAD_REPLACE_MALLOC=1 compilation flag.
+This custom implementation can be enabled in GoAhead projects by setting the

-2. The second one is the Javascript Templates (JST) feature, further explored in the “Vulnerability Spotlight” section below.
-This feature can be enabled by developers by setting the ME_GOAHEAD_JAVASCRIPT=1 flag at compilation time.
+compilation flag. - The second one is the Javascript Templates (JST) feature, further explored in the “Vulnerability Spotlight” section below.
+This feature can be enabled by developers by setting the

 Vulnerability Spotlight